zmw12306/zmw12306.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Computer Science and Technology, Huazhong University of Science and Technology, 2016-2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, Purdue University, 2021-2027(expected)

 Work experience
 ======